northwestcoder/terraform-satori-audit-export/README.md

 	- The Cloud Function we build uses Python 3.10 and runs under the standard GCP 'appspot' account.
 Your org IAM policy settings may prohibit this.
 	- There are many other reasons this config will fail, and they will _all_ have something to do with the way your GCP security is configured.

+- Satori Config:
-- One of the first requirement is that you already have a Satori account and that account has some audit data - i.e. the account is actively being used.
-You need to be an admin for that Satori account.
-Head over to the [Satori Docs](https://app.satoricyber.com/docs/api) to learn how to create a service account ID and service account secret.
+	- One of the first requirements is that you already have a Satori account and that account has some audit data - i.e. the account is actively being used.
+	- You need to be an admin for that Satori account.
+	- Head over to the [Satori Docs](https://app.satoricyber.com/docs/api) to learn how to create a service account ID and service account secret.
+	- You only need three pieces of info from Satori:
+		- Your Account ID
+		- Your Service Account ID (that needs to be created)
+		- Your Service Account Key (created with the service account)

 - The rest of the requirements are shown in the following steps - each step must succeed in order to proceed to the next step!